alwynvanwyk/army-of-agents/README.md

 5. Follow a stage gate process.
 This means to break things up in smaller tasks.
 6. These smaller tasks must then be planned in granular detail and grouped into stages.
 7. Each stage is gated by specific criteria.
+8. These criteria are encoded in files that are injected as context for the LLM.